treoa/midjourney-augmentation/README.md

 ## Disclaimer

-Current Midjourney tool for now can send the “imagine” request, interact with the response from “imagine” request and send the “describe” request, getting the list of descriptions.
+Current Midjourney tool works primarily with face images and for now can send the “imagine” request, interact with the response from “imagine” request and send the “describe” request, getting the list of descriptions.

 !
 To use current tool, active subscription to Midjourney is required